 I have lived and worked in Surrey for over twenty years.
 I am an accomplished social worker.
 I have extensive experience in the health care, social service, non-profit, and volunteer sectors including project start-up and management.
 I have a proven track record in team building, fundraising, and program development.

 I have strong leadership skills and have been recognized for providing leadership and a strong voice in human rights advocacy.

 I have strengths in community development and engagement.
 I am active in community and cultural affairs and have developed solid relationships with service providers, participate in multiple committees, and I am passionate about equality and empowering marginalized and vulnerable populations.

-Alex has a MSc in Public Administration and Public Policy from the Department of Government at the London School of Economics.
-He has a Master of Social Work from Dalhousie University, as well as a Bachelor of Social Work with a First Class Standing from UBC. .
+I have an MSc in Public Administration and Public Policy from the Department of Government at the London School of Economics.
+I have a Master of Social Work from Dalhousie University, as well as a Bachelor of Social Work from UBC with a First Class Standing.

 I have been employed as a Clinician and Social Worker with Fraser Health Authority, a Youth Counsellor with the Boys and Girls Club of South Coast BC, and a Case Manager with the Ministry of Children and Family Development in Special Needs, Foster Care, and Adults with Developmental Disabilities.
 Furthermore, I am the Founder of a social, cultural, and support organization for South Asians and friends, and an affordable housing project for vulnerable seniors.

 I was the former social affairs columnist with the Surrey Leader and author of the book “Catalyst” which was a Finalist in the Current Events and Social Change category of the Next Generation Indie Book Awards.